Posts tagged with spa

 Vuex is a great state-management tool provided by the Vue core team.
 It's especially useful in server-side rendered (SSR) applications as a mechanism to send the server-side state up to the client for the app hydration process.
 In this post, we'll look at some of the basics of Vuex and how we can use namespaced modules to isolate our logic into small, targeted modules.

 As web apps grow more complex, we end up sending larger JS/CSS bundles to the client.
-If you're not careful, before long you can find yourself with a site that no longer snappy on slower connections due to the sheer amount of time it takes to send the bundles across the wire.
+If you're not careful, before long you can find yourself with a site that is no longer snappy on slower connections due to the sheer amount of time it takes to send the bundles across the wire.
 This post aims to document handful of patterns we've found handy at URBN to keep bundles small and our load times fast.

 A layman's interpretation of Occam's Razor can be boiled down to "the simplest explanation is usually the correct one."
 This was exactly what came to mind the moment I learned how Vue.js implements it's change detection under the hood.
 It's simple, elegant, and beautiful.